 Conclusion

-The ethanol extract of V. amygdalina leaf and Z. officinale coadministered to experimental subjects can be effective in the management of diabetes and its complications as seen from the results of treatment for a period of 14 days after the induction of diabetes.
+The ethanol extract of V. amygdalina leaf and Z. officinale co-administered to experimental subjects can be effective in the management of diabetes and its complications as seen from the results of treatment for a period of 14 days after the induction of diabetes.
 Ethanol extract of a combination of V. amygdalina and Z. officinale is potent in lowering blood glucose level in alloxan-induced diabetic rats which can be by regenerating the beta cells' integrity.
 Its effect in lowering the fasting blood glucose level in alloxan-induced diabetic rats compare favourably with gluformin.
 It modulates the essential biochemical parameters such as lipid profile and liver functions of diabetic rats favourably towards recovery and improved health.
 The observation made from this research reveals that the ethanol extract of a combination of V. amygdalina leaves and Z. officinale is effective in the treatment and management of diabetes mellitus.

 References